nuxt-modules/shopify/.github/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute to the nuxt-shopify module ❤️
+Thank you for taking the time to contribute to the Nuxt Shopify module ❤️

 Here are some guidelines to get you started.